Fear Management with Optional Faith

 Take one small step by engaging in prayer or reflection, releasing fears, and seeking calm.
 At the same time, focus on what you can control, such as supporting your loved one or staying informed.
 Reflect on how this practice shifts your perspective — your mind feels calmer, and you gain reassurance and balance.
 Combining reflective or faith-based practices with acceptance helps you manage fear while remaining present and supportive.

-Practical Steps for Managing Fear
+What Are Practical Steps for Managing Fear?

 Managing fear takes practice, but concrete steps can help you regain control: